 Remember when your frisky Fido used to leap out of the tub while you bathed him?
-As your Corgi, Labrador or Terrier ages, you may notice he no longer leaps or runs.
-Injury or arthritis may be slowing him down.
+As your Corgi, Labrador or Terrier ages, you may notice he/she no longer leaps or runs because injury or arthritis may be slowing him/her down.

 If your pet no longer seems as flexible, strong, eager or pain free, talk to your vet.
 Tell the vet if you notice your pooch favoring a leg, staying put and packing on pounds, your vet may recommend hydrotherapy using the canine underwater treadmill.
 Veterinary facilities are increasingly using these partially-enclosed, temperature-controlled treadmills, also called aquatic treadmills, to customize a healing program for your pet’s size and injury or arthritis.
 Water has the power to soften your pet’s arthritic or damaged tissues, hug your pet with warmth, challenge your pet’s heart and lungs with water’s natural resistance.
 Meanwhile, this new hydrotherapy reduces the impact on your pooch’s injured and aging body.

 Why does water matter for a pet?
 Remember RICE- Rest, Ice, Compression, and Elevation, the common first treatment for injury or pain.
 Most pets need a program and therapist to employ similar benefits.
 First, your vet may recommend the short rest and recovery.